 Students are assessed continuously in their time in the HSD.
 This assessment is carried out in a wide variety of ways – including formal tests, end of unit exams, on-going project work, essays, oral presentations, development workbooks, etc. At the end of the two-year programme, students are assessed both internally and externally.

-Evidence of student learning is collected and feedback is given to students regularly and to parents through interim and end of semester reports, and Parent Teacher Conferences.
-Parents and students share the learning journey through Student Portfolios at Student Led Conferences towards the end of the year.
+Evidence of student learning is collected and feedback is given to students regularly and to parents through PowerSchool, end of semester reports and Parent Teacher Conferences.

 The High School Diploma is designed for those students seeking a broader range of subjects than those offered in the IB Diploma and also offers the rigour necessary for university entrance...